omahajs/generator-omaha/README.md

 - `--defaults`: scaffold app with no user input using defaults
 - `--slim`: use with `--defaults` to skip install of support for benchmark, coveralls, jsinspect, aria, and imagemin
+- `--src`: use with `--defaults` to select custom source directory for app and assets files
 - `--amd`: use AMD module format (with r.js as script bundler)
 - `--use-browserify`: use Browserify as script bundler (auto selects CommonJS module format)
 - `--use-jest`: use Facebook's Jest instead of mocha (auto selects CommonJS module format)